-For an ill-conceived plan by an evil man founded Was trapping her inside a web of despair Spinning and weaving she sat in her cell Until finally the day of her burning was there
+For a devious plan by an evil man founded Was trapping her inside a web of despair Spinning and weaving she sat in her cell Until finally the day of her burning was there

 Oh the flames licked her feet and the people they shouted But the maiden was strong and she saidn’t a word And the moment of truth was now finally upon her By six swans her silent calling was heard

 And the shirts she had woven with her own hands and heart She threw them up high and at last she could see Her brothers escaped from their feathery prisons But the youngest would never be totally free

 The maiden returned with her husband and brothers But the rest of her life would that memory sting Even though she had rescued the great Sevenwaters In her dreams she could still hear the beating of wings

 Oh, the flames licked her feet and the people they shouted but the maiden was strong and she saidn’t a word.
 And the moment of truth was now finally upon her By six swans her silent calling was heard…

 The fourth installment of my Six Swans illustration project, depicting the climax of the story: our heroine is sentenced to be burned for crimes she never committed.
 She uses all her willpower not to scream or cry out in pain as the fire starts to rise, and silently calls out to her brothers.
 Once the swans come flying in, she throws up the shirts she wove out of starwort and breaks the curse, turning them into humans again.
 For such a powerful scene, I wanted to create an equally powerful image.
 I haven’t counted the hours that went into this, but I think it’s more than in all three previous images combined.
 The perspective, the architecture and the values drove me insane!
 You can view the progress of this piece here.